-Xiaomi Robot Vacuum Review
+Roborock Robot Vacuum Review

-I picked up the Xiaomi 2 smart vacuum earlier this spring (as we were just wrapping our first ‘big clean’) so we’ve been using it for about 4 months now.
+I picked up the Roborock S5 smart vacuum earlier this spring (as we were just wrapping our first ‘big clean’) so we’ve been using it for about 4 months now.

-I was tired of running a vacuum throughout the apartment (even though our place is small) so I did a ton of research about all the different robot vacuum brands to find the best smart vacuum.
+I was tired of running a vacuum throughout the apartment (even though we live in NYC so our place is small) so I did a ton of research about all the different robot vacuum brands to find the best smart vacuum.

 It seems like I’m not the only one who loves the idea of a self-cleaning home, because when I unboxed this guy on my Instagram stories, I got so many questions and messages from you guys!
 I wanted to give it some time and really test it out before writing a review.

 Today I’m sharing the good, the bad and everything you should know about the Roborock robot vacuum.